 Why do you have to pay the entrance fee in Venice?

 Venice has always been a center of attraction for tourists from all over the world.
 Thanks in part to low-cost airlines and cruisers, this fantastic city has been subject to a steadily growing onslaught of tourists for years.
-On the one hand, one would like to keep the legions of visitors at bay, on the other hand, tourism remains the main source of income for the city on the Adriatic.
+On the one hand, one would like to keep the legions of visitors at bay; on the other hand, tourism remains the primary source of income for the city on the Adriatic.

 Of course, all of this leaves its mark, which they are trying to mitigate with the income from the entrance fee.